atolab/zenoh-web/content/docs/getting-started/key-concepts.md

 A network oriented API providing the key primitives to allow pub/sub (push) communications as well as query/reply (pull) communications.
 The zenoh-net layer only cares about data transportation and doesn't care about data content nor storing data.

 ### zenoh
-A higher level API providing the same abstractions as the zenoh-net API in a simpler manner as well as providing all the building blocks to create a distributed storage.
+A higher level API providing the same abstractions as the zenoh-net API in a simpler and more data-centric oriented manner as well as providing all the building blocks to create a distributed storage.
 The zenoh level is aware of the data content and can apply content-based filtering and transcoding.

   ![key primitives](../../../img/key_primitives.png "key primitives")